jshc27/Oldemo.com/README.md

 ## Installation

 1. Clone this project
-2. Go to the project folder ( cd Yobo.co)
+2. Go to the project folder ( cd Oldemo.com)
 3. When you enter the folder, click on the html file (it shows you by default the browser to open the project).
-4. If you want to open through the terminal while in the Yobo.co folder install Live server: <code>npm install -g live-server</code>
+4. If you want to open through the terminal while in the Oldemo.com folder install Live server: <code>npm install -g live-server</code>
 5. When it is installed, enter the command <code>live-server</code> in your terminal and it should open the project visually.

 ## Demo

-URL is added at the end of the project.